Birth Place Matching "ilford" (Sorted by Popularity Ascending)

 Actor | Ali

-David Cubitt stars with Naomi Watts and Oliver Platt in feature film Shut In, to be released in early 2016 and he will also be seen this season in Showtime's hit series Ray Donovan.
+David Cubitt stars with Naomi Watts and Oliver Platt in feature film Shut In, released in early 2016 and he was seen in Showtime's hit series Ray Donovan.

 Actor | The Siege of Pinchgut

 Victor Maddern was born on March 16, 1928 in Seven Kings, Ilford, Essex, England as Victor Jack Maddern.
 He was an actor, known for Four Desperate Men (1959), Chitty Chitty Bang Bang (1968) and I'm All Right Jack (1959).
 He was married to Joan Neuville.
 He died on June 22, 1993 in London, England.

 Georgina Hale is an accomplished stage actress who has made many memorable forays in cinema.
 Most notably in the films of Ken Russell including her performance as Alma Mahler, in a wonderful and visually rich biopic on the composer Mahler (1974) which she won a BAFTA (British Academy Award) for. ...